LedLoaf/SDL_Premake5_Template/README.md

 SDL2_image,
 SDL2_ttf,
 SDL2_mixer.

-I don't see the need for SDL2_net, but it's included but not added into the template itself.
+I don't see a point in adding SDL2_net, but it's included in the folders but not the template itself.
+(Along with glm, and imgui for now)

 Open up the premake5 and fill out the appropiate variables
 Example:
 -Workspace name,
 -Project name,
 -ProjectFolderName,